portfedh/portfolio_grafana/README.md

 - Modify each file so it uses your contributions, account balance and trade history files.

-All scripts have comments documenting how they work.
+All scripts have comments explaining how they work.

 If you need more help, go to the /system_design_charts directory.
-You will find a more detailed explanation of how everything works there.
+You will find a more detailed explanation of how the scripts work there.

 If you still get stuck, post an issue and I'll be happy to help.

 ## Encrypting your data

 Right now all your input data is unencrypted at rest.

-To encrypt you files:

-- Go to the project root directory and execute the following command:
+To encrypt you files go to the project root directory and execute the following command:

 ```bash
 python3 file_encryption.py <username> encrypt